Joining sentences involves the combination of two or more short sentences into a single sentence.

 |He worked hard.
 He won the prize.||He won the prize by dint of hard work.|

-PATTERN 9: By using a Noun/Phrase in Apposition
+Rule 9: Using a Noun/Phrase in Apposition

-PATTERN 1: Joining with a Noun Clause
+Rule 1: Joining with a Noun Clause

 Linker: (that, who, which, what, why, if, etc.)

-PATTERN 2.
+Rule 2.
 Joining with a Relative Clause

 Linker: who, whose, whom, which, when, where, why, that, etc.

-PATTERN 3: Joining with an Adverbial Clause
+Rule 3: Joining with an Adverbial Clause

 Linker: If, though, as, when, where, so that, etc.